 Can workers take collective action without a union?

 Federal law protects the rights of workers to act together to address workplace conditions, with or without a union.
-These protections extend to certain work-related conversations on social media, such as Facebook and Twitter and give workers the right to act with coworkers to address work-related issues through open conversations with one or more coworkers.
+These protections extend to certain work-related conversations on social media, such as Facebook and X (Previously Twitter) and give workers the right to act with co-workers to address work-related issues through open conversations with one or more coworkers.
 Protected conversations can include talking about wages, benefits and working conditions, or joining with co-workers to talk directly to the employer to address concerns.
-By law, employers cannot fire, discipline, demote, or penalize workers in any way for engaging in these activities.
+By law, employers cannot fire, discipline, demote or penalize workers in any way for engaging in these activities.

 Photos of workers